-165 2.2.
+2.2.
 Soil sampling

-As part of a larger project (Project TropSOC) (Doetterl et al., 2021 in review), soil samples were collected following a catena approach with three 40 m x 40 m plots (field replicates) at four topographic positions (plateau, upper slope, middle slope and valley/footslope), resulting in 12 plots within each geochemical region (mafic, felsic, and mixed sediment).
-Each plot was subdivided into four subplots of 20 m x 20 m from which four 1meter soil cores were taken using a cylindrical soil corer for

-- 170 undisturbed sampling.
-The cores were separated into 10 cm increments and the increments.
-The corresponding increments from the four cores per plot were mixed into a depth-explicit composite sample.
+As part of a larger project (Project TropSOC) (Doetterl et al., 2021 in review), soil samples were collected following a catena approach with three 40 m x 40 m plots (field replicates) at four topographic positions (plateau, upper slope, midslope and valley/footslope), resulting in 12 plots within each geochemical region (mafic, felsic, mixed sedimentary rocks).
+Each plot was subdivided into four subplots of 20 m x 20 m from which four 1meter soil cores were taken using a cylindrical soil corer for undisturbed sampling.
+The cores were separated into 10 cm increments and the increments from the four cores per plot were mixed into a depth-explicit composite sample.
 Field moist composite soil samples were subsequently sieved to 12 mm to homogenize the substrate while maintaining aggregate structure.
 For the experiments conducted in this study, we selected 112 soil samples covering three depth categories including topsoil (0-10 cm), shallow subsoil (30-40 cm), and deep subsoil (60-70 cm).
-We selected these three depth intervals as they cover a wide range of - 175 biogeochemical properties in soil and various levels of organic matter input to soil, both in terms of quantity (more C input near the surface, less at depth) and quality (Leaf litter + root derived C in topsoil; root-derived C in subsoil).
-Note that as part of our own data analyses, published values for SOC stocks and bioavailable Phosphorus (bio-P) (Doetterl et al. 2021) are reported in results section 3.1.
+We selected these three depth intervals as they cover a wide range of biogeochemical properties in soil and various levels of organic matter input to soil, both in terms of quantity (more C input near the surface, less at depth) and quality (Leaf litter + root derived C in topsoil; root-derived C in subsoil).
 For a more detailed description of the study design, soil sampling, sample treatment and analysis of all biogeochemical parameters used in this study, see the complete database description in Doetterl et al.(2021 in review).

-180 2.3.
+150 2.3.
 Laboratory Experiments